What others had to say about late coaching great Allan Trimble:

 “It was one of those amazing relationships where God put us together as rivals, but it was never like that with Allan.
 I respected the way he went about things and he made me a better coach.
 We fought for 2½ hours a couple of times a year and we tried to keep up with each other and all that kind of stuff.
 It was after I left Union when we started to see more of each other and it got easier to share the stories.
 I got to be a part of his retirement and celebration, and it was pretty awesome.”

-Union coach Kirk Fririch, who took over The Redskins helm in 2006 and coached against Trimble 22 times:
+Union coach Kirk Fridrich, who took over the Redskins helm in 2006 and coached against Trimble 22 times:

 “It was easy to get to know Allan because of how genuine he was.
 I was thinking this morning all the way back to 2004 when I was head coach at Stillwater.
 In the offseason one time, I called him out of the blue to ask him about some of the things that enabled him to do such a great job and he carried on a 30-minute conversation with me.
 For a young head coach, that was pretty important to me, and some of the things we talked about continue to influence me today.”